The History of the Welsh Branch

 Communications with branch members

-The committee has continued to support members throughout the year with flowers, phone calls, emails etc as necessary.
-In the branch, we have older QA’s who live on their own, many with few or no family, others with ill health.
-Maintaining communication with these members is one of the Corps main aims of “caring for each other” and has been much appreciated by members concerned.
+The committee continues to support members throughout the year with face to face visits, flowers, phone calls, emails etc, as necessary.
+Many of our older members live alone or face health challenge and, maintaining regular contact with them remains one of our core commitments reflecting the Corps main aims of “caring for each other” and has been much appreciated by members concerned.